jel084/cse15l-lab-reports/lab1.md

 NOW, in the terminal, type

-$ ssh cs15lsp23__@ieng6.ucsd.edu
+`$ ssh cs15lsp23__@ieng6.ucsd.edu`

 (replace the __ with your specific letters found in your account)

 If this is your first time connecting, a message will pop up asking if you want to continue connecting.
-Type in "yes".
+Type in "*yes*".

 Then type in your password that you put in for your account.